fstelluti/Noise/README.md

 With the exception of a few textures, the entire scene was creating using OpenGL.

+I was was primarily responsible for implementing the skybox (including making sure that the camera never reaches any side of the skybox) and environment reflections.
+Also, I corrected various bugs such as fixing the Gouraud shading and fixing rendering errors with some models.

 This project is best described with screenshots.

 Model transformations moving to the beat of the song: